Creating a New Table

 - Default: Provide any default value that has to be present in the column, incase no data is entered.
 Refer to the specific data type document to know about the possible default values that could be provided for each column type.

 - Lookup column: In case this column is of type Looked Up column, where it refers (or lookup) to a column in another table, then you need to choose the column to be looked up from the corresponding table as value to this column.
-Lookup columns are useful to relate two tables in a database and thus enabling you to create reports combining data from column across the related tables (Refer Auto Joining Tables for Reporting).
-The Lookup column option is also the way for creating a reporting database which is relational.
+Lookup columns are useful to relate two tables in a Workspace and thus enabling you to create reports combining data from column across the related tables (Refer Auto Joining Tables for Reporting).
+The Lookup column option is also the way for creating a Workspace which is relational.
 Read more about Lookup Column.

 - Formula: You can add a formula only after saving the table once.
 After saving the table once you will see a Add Formula link in this column to add a formula column.
 Refer to Creating Formula Columns document.